A Rape on Campus: Media reaction

 The Washington Post journalist Erik Wemple criticized the story's graphic details of the alleged crime and said that it was hard to believe due to the "diabolical" description.
 A number of commentators accused the magazine of setting rape victims "back decades", while The Washington Post described the Rolling Stone story as a "catastrophe for journalism".
 Natasha Vargas-Cooper, a columnist at The Intercept, said that Erdely's decision not to interview the accused fraternity members showed "a horrendous, hidden bias ... the premise that none of these guys would tell the truth if asked", while a staff editorial in The Wall Street Journal charged that "Ms. Erdely did not construct a story based on facts, but went looking for facts to fit her theory."
 Lauren Kling of the Poynter Institute criticized Rolling Stone for "blaming [the] source" instead of taking ownership of their own errors.
-Anna Merlan, a writer for Jezebel, who had earlier called Reason columnist Robby Soave an "idiot" for expressing skepticism of the Rolling Stone story, declared: "I was dead fucking wrong, and for that I sincerely apologize."
+Anna Merlan, a writer for Jezebel (a subsidiary of Gawker, which also was found to engage in journalism malpractice in Bollea v.
+Gawker), called Reason columnist Robby Soave an "idiot" for expressing skepticism of the Rolling Stone story.

 Merlan had also labeled journalist Richard Bradley's doubts about the article a "giant ball of shit".

-Fellow Jezebel writer Jia Tolentino wrote an analysis of Erdely's story and reported on fraternity rush after the Rolling Stone article was discredited.
-In her article Tolentino stated: "Five years after I'd left the UVA Greek system, I read 'A Rape on Campus' as an outsider account about a true problem, written by someone good at cherry-picking...
-So it took me a day or two to admit that I found many of Erdely's details unrecognizable.
-No one says 'UVrApe'; no one I know has ever heard the Rugby Road-themed 'traditional fight song' that poetically ('fuck for 50 cents'/'panties on the fence') separated the article's sections...
-Jackie was lying, and railroaded into the spotlight on a story that now appears to be a PTSD-laced delusional flashback."